Efficient Test-Time Scaling for Small Vision-Language Models: Experiments

 Finally, we test our method’s generalization to other VLMs by applying the SmolVLM2-2.2B configuration (greedy decoding, 16 classical augmentations, token-level averaging) to diverse architectures and parameter scales.
 See Appendix~\ref{sec:appendix_languagemodels} for more details.

-Fig.~\ref{fig:parametersizescatter} shows TTAug gains across model families and parameter scales.
+Fig.~\ref{fig:parametersizescatter} shows performance gains across model families and parameter scales.
 The best performance gains are found for SmolVLM2-2.2B, but we find consistent improvements across different architectures and scales.
-Key findings include: (1) Although optimal hyperparameters vary across models due to differences in training data, architecture, and training augmentations, our method generalizes well and provides improvements.
-(2) Contrary to expectations, TTAug effectiveness does not correlate with model size, but rather with model family and architectural similarity.
-Transfer is stronger within model families and among models with similar parameter counts, indicating that both architecture and capacity matter.
+TTAug prevents error propagation through token-level aggregation, which provides fundamental advantages regardless of model specifics.
+Key findings include: (1) Although optimal hyperparameters vary across models due to differences in training data, architecture, and training augmentations, our framework generalizes well and provides improvements.
+However, no universal set of hyperparameters exists that optimally serves all models.
+Hyperparameter transferability is inherently limited due to model-specific characteristics, including training data biases, architectural differences, and training augmentation strategies.
+(2) TTAug effectiveness does not simply correlate with model size but rather with model family and architectural similarity.
+This challenges our initial expectation that TTAug would primarily benefit smaller models by mitigating biases (with larger models being more robust).
+Instead, improvements appear more dependent on similarity to our hyperparameter optimization target.
+Hyperparameter transferability is stronger within model families sharing similar architectures and training procedures, as optimal hyperparameters depend on dataset biases, training augmentations, and architectural inductive biases.
+Also, models with similar parameter counts exhibit better hyperparameter transferability, suggesting that model capacity also influences optimal augmentation strategies.
 Even with suboptimal hyperparameters, our methods yield robust improvements, though dedicated tuning is recommended for best results.
 See Appendix~\ref{appendix:smolvlmfamily} for more detailed results.

 \textbf{Takeaway:} Despite hyperparameters being optimized for SmolVLM2-2.2B, our methods provide consistent improvements across diverse models, though transferability varies by family and size.